credativ/plutono/docs/sources/alerting/_index.md

 ## Clustering

 Currently alerting supports a limited form of high availability.
-Since v4.2.0 of Grafana, alert notifications are deduped when running multiple servers.
+Since v4.2.0 of Plutono, alert notifications are deduped when running multiple servers.
 This means all alerts are executed on every server but no duplicate alert notifications are sent due to the deduping logic.
 Proper load balancing of alerts will be introduced in the future.

 ## Notifications